fpiagent/dmachine/README.md

 	- Id generation: How many different objects to be distributed?
 	- CRUD distribution: How many Create, Read, Update or Delete per run?
 	- Time test: Want to run a stress test?
 A quality test?
 Or just a performance test?
-	- Serialization: some are not implemented but the tools are theref
+	- Serialization: some are not implemented but the structure is there.

 ##Technologies used/considered